global

 What are CE badges?

 CE badges indicate training in a particular subject.
 Continuing education providers may accredit their programs in one of the following categories.
 (If you would like to request additional categories, email support@americanyogacouncil.com).
-CE programs are accredited in the same manner as training programs.
+CE program accreditation and provider applications will open in September 2025.
+CE Providers can only offer badges in subjects which they are certified by AYC to teach in.

 Accessible Yoga